 The exception to this is that if a vacancy occurs within 6 months of the date of the next scheduled elections, the vacancy is carried over to the next elections.
 The seat will remain vacant during that time and no by-election will be held.

-Notice of Election - Conwy Town Council (Pensarn ward) (PDF)
+Notice of Uncontested Election - Penmaenmawr (Capelulo Ward) (PDF)